 We do not know what the purchase price for our Class A Ordinary Shares will be and therefore cannot be certain as to the number of shares we might issue to B. Riley Principal Capital II under the Purchase Agreement after the Commencement Date.
 As of October 18, 2022, there were 681,071,135 Pagaya Ordinary Shares outstanding, including 506,136,743 Class A Ordinary Shares, of which 245,822,773 shares were held by non-affiliates of our company.
-The Purchase Agreement provides that we may sell up to a maximum of 40,139,607 Class A Ordinary Shares for an aggregate \$300,000,000, which Class A Ordinary Shares are being registered under the Securities Act for resale by the Selling Securityholder under this prospectus and represent (i) the 46,536 Initial Commitment Shares that we issued to B. Riley Principal Capital II upon execution of the Purchase Agreement on August 17, 2022, (ii) up to 93,071 Additional Commitment Shares that we may issue to B. Riley Principal Capital II pursuant to the Purchase Agreement if certain conditions are met, and (iii) up to 40,000,000 of our Class A Ordinary Shares that may be issued to B. Riley Principal Capital II from and after the Commencement Date, if and when we elect to sell shares to B. Riley Principal Capital II under the Purchase Agreement.
+The Purchase Agreement provides that we may sell up to a maximum of 40,139,607 Class A Ordinary Shares for an aggregate \$300,000,000, which Class A Ordinary Shares are being registered under the Securities Act for resale by the Selling Securityholder under this prospectus and represent (i) the 46,536 Initial Commitment Shares that we issued to B. Riley Principal Capital II upon execution of the Purchase Agreement on August 17, 2022, (ii) up to 93,071 Additional Commitment Shares that we may issue to B. Riley Principal Capital II purchase that we may issue to B. Riley Principal Capital II purchase to B. Riley Principal Capital II from and after the Commencement Date, if and when we elect to sell shares to B. Riley Principal Capital II under the Purchase Agreement.
 If all of the shares offered for resale by B. Riley Principal Capital II under this prospectus were issued and outstanding as of the date hereof, such shares would represent approximately 7% of outstanding Class A Ordinary Shares, approximately 6% of outstanding Pagaya Ordinary Shares, and approximately 14% of our public float, as of October 18, 2022.